 Marazid and (to a lesser degree) Opalar are the 'progressive face' of Ta'ashim.
-They trade with the northern infidels-and even with the savages who live across the Gulf.
-They have developed some of cannot have been unduly hurried.
+They trade with the northern infidels-and even with the savages who daughters, and an honour guard of sixty Opalarian warriors, his departure cannot have been unduly hurried.
 Always a wily politician, he probably had no difficulty finding the right Qadik faction and offering the right bribes.